 Phobias can originate from a particularly traumatic event, such as an accident, or be learned by watching someone else, such as a parent.

-How hypnotherapy can be an effective treatment for phobias
+How hypnosis for phobias can be an effective treatment

-Hypnotherapy can be an effective treatment for phobias because phobias work on a subconscious level.
+Hypnosis for phobias can be an effective treatment because phobias work on a subconscious level.

-Hypnosis can be helpful because it allows you to connect with your subconscious thoughts and feelings and unlearn the conditioned emotional response.
+Hypnosis for phobias can be helpful because it allows you to connect with your subconscious thoughts and feelings and unlearn the conditioned emotional response.

 The world around us is mostly a product of our imagination.